Introduction to Health and Fitness

 Fear is a great motivator.

-We have to wake up and smell the coffee.
+You have to wake up and smell the coffee.

-Let’s go over the American College of Sports Medicine risk factors:
+Take a look at the American College of Sports Medicine risk factors:

-ACSM risk factors for Cardiovascular Disease
+ACSM risk factors for cardiovascular disease

-Age is the first risk factor.
-This is a risk factor over which you have no control.
 If you are a man over the age of 45 or a woman over the age of 55, then you are at risk for cardiovascular disease.

-What is your age?
 Make a note on a separate sheet to count up your risk factors.

 BMI or Body Mass Index.

-If your BMI is over 25 , then you are overweight, but this is not yet considered a risk factor.
+If your BMI is over 25, then you are overweight, but this is not yet considered a risk factor.

-However, if your BMI is over 30, you are considered obese, and obesity is a risk factor for cardiovascular disease.
+However, if your BMI is over 30, you are obese, and obesity is a risk factor for cardiovascular disease.

 How do you determine your BMI?